Saturday, 5 November 2022; 7th Anniversary

 Annual theme in recent years:

-The focus of the World Tsunami Awareness Day 2021 is on the target (f) of the “Sendai Seven Campaign”, which aims to “substantially enhance international cooperation to developing countries through adequate and sustainable support to complement their national actions for implementation of the present Framework by 2030.”
+The focus of the World Tsunami Awareness Day 2021 was on the target (f) of the “Sendai Seven Campaign”, which aims to “substantially enhance international cooperation to developing countries through adequate and sustainable support to complement their national actions for implementation of the present Framework by 2030.”

 The World Tsunami Awareness Day 2020 aimed to promote the target (e) of the “Sendai Seven Campaign,” which encourages “countries and communities to have national and local disaster risk reduction strategies in place to save more lives against disasters”.